clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Kernel development
 ##################

-This guide shows how to obtain and compile a Linux* kernel source using |CL-ATTR| development tooling.
+This guide shows how to obtain and compile a Linux\* kernel source using

-The :ref:`compatible-kernels` available in |CL| aim to be performant and practical.
-In some cases, it may be necessary to modify the kernel to suit your specific needs or test new kernel code as a developer.
+|CL-ATTR| development tooling.

 .. contents::
    :local:
    :depth: 1
    :backlinks: top

+Overview
+********

+The :ref:`compatible-kernels` available in |CL| aim to be performant and practical.
+In some cases, it may be necessary to modify the kernel to suit your specific needs or test new kernel code as a developer.

 `Source RPMs (SRPMS)`_ are also available for all |CL| kernels, and can be used for development instead.